Sarahlash92/Sarahlash92/README.md

 * SQL
 * non-SQL

-With a background in architecture, I bring a unique perspective to my work as a full stack developer.
+I bring a unique perspective to my work as a full stack developer.
 My experience with 3D design programs such as Autodesk 3ds Max and SketchUp has given me a strong foundation in graphics programming, which has allowed me to dive into web-based 3D technologies like Three.js and React Three Fiber.

 I'm constantly expanding my knowledge in these areas, as well as other programming languages and tools, to stay up-to-date with the latest trends and best practices in the industry.